kennethd/coursera-getdata-009-project/CodeBook.md

 to the single data frame prepared above.

-The data returned by `getStdsAndMeansDataset()` includes these 86 columns of numerical data, plus the added "activity" factor, and integer vector "subject".
-In addition, the numeric observations have been named with values read from features.txt.
+The data returned by `getStdsAndMeansDataset()` includes these 86 columns of named numerical data, plus the added "activity" factor, and integer vector "subject".

 ### Transformation of Variable Names